mquinteiro/CarND-Traffic-Sign-Classifier-Project/README.md

 it in diferent formats, I've use openCV numpy but with very bad results.
 Finally I achive it using matplotlib.image package,

-And normaile it as the other images.
+And normalize it as the other images.

-In the first attemt with a reduced dataset the accuracy that I achieve is as low as , far ago from 0.9XX that I use to achieve in the dataset.
+In the first attempt with a reduced dataset the accuracy that I achieve is as low as , far ago from 0.9XX that I use to achieve in the dataset.

 I get full accuracy in the blue ones, bot none in the yellow and red ones.
 For me it is a mistery.